Cheap summer getaways in Michigan

 That's a great way to see the countryside and make a lot of friends, too.
 Many of the best are fund-raising rides, and if you raise the minimum, you pay only the registration fee.

-On June 23-29, the annual PALM, Pedal Across Lower Michigan tour takes a southern route, from Holland to St. Clair.
+On June 22-28, the annual PALM, Pedal Across Lower Michigan travels from South Haven to Luna Pier.

 Cost for six nights is $130, $75 for youths 11-17 and $65 for children 10 and under.
 It includes camping, baggage transport, entertainment, maps, a T-shirt and a box lunch the last day.

-starts with a two-day loop tour from Cheboygan that costs $135, $95 for youths, including breakfast and
+starts with a two-day loop tour from Tawas City that costs $154, $115 for youths, including breakfast and

 For more, see Bicycling in western Michigan.